aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/chapterpageseparator/_index.md

 public class ChapterPageSeparator
 ```

-A utility class providing constants.
 Defines the separator character that appears between the chapter and page number.
 ## Fields

 | Field | Description |